 Plan: We follow the attached map of the green section to the best of our ability.

 Grave Markers: There will be no standing markers, headstones, or statues, only markers set flush to the ground, no larger than about 1 ft x 2 ft (288 sq.in).
-Standing markers need cement foundations, which we are not using in the Green cemetery.
+Headstones used in the original section need cement foundations which are not allowed in the Green cemetery.
 Markers are set dry, without a foundation, and may be inscribed or engraved.
 Markers may not be cut or polished.

-Our research tells us that softer stone will not wear well and is difficult to engrave upon.
-Therefore, we recommend using local grey granite, which can be purchased at Dorsey Monuments in Amherst or Negus & Taylor in Greenfield.
+Our research tells us that non-granite stone will not wear well and is difficult to engrave upon.
+Therefore, we recommend using locally quarried grey granite, which can be purchased at Dorsey Monuments in Amherst or Negus & Taylor in Greenfield.
 The family makes arrangements for markers.
 The monument dealer, in consultation with the cemetery committee, will install the marker.
 Markers are, of course, optional.

 Graves: Graves may take several years to settle back to the original ground level.
 Sometimes, graves settle unevenly even from one day to the next.
 Graves will be re-mounded periodically.

 Burial containers: Burial vaults, grave liners and caskets containing any metal or other non-biodegradable materials are not permitted.
 Only burial in biodegradable shrouds is permitted.
 This includes cotton, wool, silk, or hemp.

 - A natural burial trundle (a wooden tray with handles) for carrying and burying the shrouded body.
 The trundle is buried and cannot be reused.